 'Canadian Strain' comedy film to tackle Canada's cannabis legalization

 A Canadian flag with a cannabis leaf flies on Parliament Hill during the 4/20 protest, Monday, April 20, 2015 in Ottawa.
-A new Statistics Canada survey has found about 1.4 million Canadians reported they had been a passenger in a vehicle driven by someone who had consumed cannabis in the previous two hours.
 THE CANADIAN PRESS/Adrian Wyld

 The Canadian Press